What Generative AI Can’t Do (Yet)

 The move quickly backfired, because Tessa wasn’t able to navigate the sensitive topic of eating disorders and provide appropriate, empathetic advice.
 Apparently, it suggested people to engage in negative behaviors that would harm their health, essentially promoting disordered eating.

 Though these systems can sometimes give decent life advice, it’s important to remember that they’re not beings, they don’t have empathy, and they don’t have any capacity for understanding the topics that they’re talking about.
-They are essentially probabilistic prediction software, so they can’t be fully trusted with life or health advice.
+They are essentially probabilistic prediction software, so they can’t be fully trusted with life or health advice, especially in complex or nuanced situations.

 It can’t replace lawyers or journalists